Get the FREE one-click dictionary software for Windows

 - view, sight

-Derived forms: surveys, surveying, surveyed
+Derived forms: surveyed, surveys, surveying

-Type of: analyse [Brit, Cdn], analyze [N. Amer], butcher's [Brit, slang], calculate, canvass, cipher, compute, cypher, examination, examine, figure [N. Amer], gander [informal], inspect, look, looking, looking at, reckon, scrutiny, see, study, summary, sum-up, work out, wrap-up
+Type of: analyse [Brit, Cdn], analyze [N. Amer], butcher's [Brit, slang], calculate, canvass, cipher, compute, cypher, examination, examine, figure [N. Amer], gander [informal], inspect, look, looking, looking at, observe, reckon, scrutiny, see, study, summary, sum-up, work out, wrap-up

 Encyclopedia: Survey, Kansas